knative/docs/docs/eventing/getting-started.md

       -d '{"msg":"Hello Knative!"}'
     ```

-    This creates a `CloudEvent` that has the `type` `greeting`.
-When an event is sent to the `Broker`, the `Trigger` `hello-display` will activate and send it to the event consumer of the same name.
+    Result: When this event is sent to the `Broker`, the `Trigger` `hello-display` will activate and send it to the event consumer of the same name.

-    If the event has been received, you will receive a `202 Accepted` response.
+    If the event has been received, you will receive a `202 Accepted` response similar to the one below:
+    ```sh
+    < HTTP/1.1 202 Accepted
+    < Content-Length: 0
+    < Date: Mon, 12 Aug 2019 19:48:18 GMT
+    ```

-2. To make the second request, run the following in the SSH terminal:
+2. To make the second request, which creates an event that has the `source` `sendoff`, run the following in the SSH terminal:

     ```sh
     curl -v "default-broker.event-example.svc.cluster.local" \